 Among the many reasons to identify every potential defendant in your case is the legal doctrine of "joint and several" liability.
 The essence of this doctrines is that each and every defendant is liable both "jointly" (together) and "severally" (separately) for the entire award of damages.
 This means that if one of the defendants in your case is unable to pay up for any reason, the others have to pick up the tab.
 The defendants may end up fighting among themselves as to how to divvy up the hit, but as plaintiff, that is not your problem.
 Joint and several liability aims to ensure that a winning plaintiff gets paid and leaves the defendants to work out among themselves how much each of them should have to pay out.

 In states that follow pure joint and several liability, even if the only defendant who can afford to pay anything was only marginally responsible for the defective product, that defendant is obligated to pay the entire award of damages.
 This is why personal injury attorneys always try to track down as many "deep pocket" (wealthy) defendants (which usually means large corporations) as possible.
 Because of this, the search for every corporate entity that might be liable for the defective product in your case is usually well worthwhile.

 Identifying all the parties involved in the chain of distribution of a defective product can be deceptively complex.
 Depending on your case, you may wish to retain the services of a lawyer who specializes in products liability.
-For help on choosing a good personal injury attorney, read Nolo's article Finding a Personal Injury Lawyer or go to Nolo's Lawyer Directory for a list of personal injury attorneys in your geographical area.
+For help on choosing a good personal injury attorney, read Nolo's article Finding a Personal Injury Lawyer or use Nolo's Lawyer Directory tool below for a list of personal injury attorneys in your geographical area.
 To read more about pursuing a personal injury claim, see How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo).